mpi-forum/mpi-forum.github.io/MPI_4.0_main_page.md

 *   Leads: Wesley Bland, Aurélien Bouteiller and Rich Graham
 *   Scope: To define any additional support needed in the MPI standard to enable implementation of portable Fault Tolerant solutions for MPI based applications.

+#### Fortran

+*   Lead: Geoffroy Vallee and Rolf Rabenseifner
+*   Scope: To investigate a modernisation of the Fortran language bindings beyond Fortran 2008.

 #### [Hardware-Topologies](https://github.com/mpiwg-hw-topology/hw-topology-issues)

 *   Lead: Guillaume Mercier